Eclipsorum/odin-answers/odin-answers.md

 ## **What is nesting?**
 > put similar logic structures or code blocks inside of another (conditional (if) inside of another conditional, etc)

+## **How do you open developer tools?**
+> F12 or right-click the element and inspect or CTRL + Shift + C or From the Chrome Menu > More Tools > Developer Tools

+## **How do you change screen size of a website using developer tools?**
+> using Toggle Device Toolbar menu

+## **What is a breakpoint?**
+> a breakpoint is a tool or a way to  help debug codes by pausing the execution of codes at the specific line-of-code depending on where the breakpoint is fired or triggered

+## **How do you set a breakpoint?**
+> every breakpoint type has a slightly different way to set, for example Line-of-code breakpoints: Click the Sources tab.Open the file containing the line of code you want to break on.
+Go to the line of code.
+To the left of the line of code is the line number column.
+Click on it.
+A blue icon appears on top of the line number column.